Newbury Fire & Rescue Department

 Permits may be obtained at no charge from the Newbury Forest Fire Warden or Deputy Wardens.

-Applications for fireworks permits may completed on the Newbury Fire Department website using our online form and also at the Newbury Police Department during business hours 8:00 AM to 1:00 PM Monday through Friday.
+Applications for fireworks permits may completed on the Newbury Fire Department website using our online Fireworks Permit Application form (You will be contaced by phone to schedule a time for an inspection) Fireworks Permit Applications are also at the Newbury Police Department during business hours 8:00 AM to 1:00 PM Monday through Friday.
 Applications take 24 hours to process.